Charlotte000/TracerX/README.md

 - `app/assets/environments`: [Poly Haven](https://polyhaven.com/hdris)
 - `app/assets/scenes`: [KhronosGroup/glTF-Sample-Assets](https://github.com/KhronosGroup/glTF-Sample-Assets) or [Sketchfab](https://sketchfab.com)

 Be aware that the project uses CMake [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) to download required libraries, so an internet connection is required to build the project.
+See the [External libraries](#external) section for more information.

 # Renders
 ![](imgs/UI.jpg)